dplyr group_by() & summarise() Exercises: 10 Aggregation Problems

 Click to reveal solution

 Explanation: na.rm = TRUE tells mean() to ignore missing values before averaging.
-Without it, any group containing one NA would return NA for that group.
-Notice the NaN in mean_mass for Quermian — that group had zero non-NA mass values, so the mean of an empty set is undefined.
-Real analysis almost always needs na.rm = TRUE.
+Without it, any group containing one NA would return NA for the whole group.
+Notice the NaN in mean_mass for Quermian, that group had zero non-NA mass values, so the mean of an empty set is undefined.
+Real-world analysis almost always needs na.rm = TRUE.

 Forgetting na.rm silently poisons every group with missing data.
-The result still runs.
-It is just full of NA values you did not expect.
-Always check for NA first with summary(df) before summarising.
+The pipeline still runs, the output still prints, and you still get a tibble, it is just full of NA values you did not expect.
+Always run summary(your_data) first to check which columns contain missing values, then plan na.rm = TRUE for every summariser that touches them.

 Exercise 7: Keep only groups with at least N rows

 From starwars, compute the mean height per species, but keep only species with at least 2 characters in the dataset.
 Use na.rm = TRUE.
-Save to my_big_species.
+Save to my_big_species and sort it from biggest group to smallest.

 # Exercise 7: filter groups by size # Hint: summarise n = n() AND mean_height together, then filter(n >= 2) # Write your code below: